yschoi31/yschoi31.github.io/_pages/about.md

 ## Biography

 I received my B.S. degree in Electrical Engineering from _KAIST_ in 2024, and am currently pursuing my master’s degree.
-Previously, I was a research intern at _Samsung Research_, advised by Former Fellow [Guyeon Wei](https://scholar.google.com/citations?user=IR0yJB8AAAAJ&hl=en), and served in _Republic of Korea Marine Corps (ROKMC)_ for 1.5 years.
+Previously, I was a research intern at _Samsung Research_, advised by Former Fellow Prof. [Guyeon Wei](https://scholar.google.com/citations?user=IR0yJB8AAAAJ&hl=en), and served in _Republic of Korea Marine Corps (ROKMC)_ for 1.5 years.

 ## Research Interest